 The people we meet face challenges their ancestors struggled against – full citizenship in a world where Black people have ceased to exist.
 Doub tells Youngblood to set his sights high and never use “the man” as an excuse to aim low, because white men are not thinking about him.

 As Marvin Gaye asks, “What’s Going On?” the men at Becker’s Jitney Station provide a much needed service to the woman stuck at the grocery store with too many bags to walk home, transportation for the person arriving late at the airport or a lift to a person who drank too much at the club.
 Jitney service is the Black community’s answer to Uber and Lyft.
 These men pick up Black people in neighborhoods where Yellow Cab would not go – then or now.

 Becker’s Car Shop is independently run.
 A retiree from the mill, he’s had the shop for 18 years.
 He has a list of rules or guidelines the men who work there agree to.
-People are to be treated with respect, no drinking on the job or alcohol on one’s person, set rates (based on distance), courtesy, and clean and safe vehicles.
+People are to be treated with respect, no drinking on the job or alcohol on one’s person, set rates (based on distance), courtesy, and clean and safe vehicles, just like the cars offered at the BMW deals.
 All though he may have strict policies, he can be a very great guy.
 He would sometimes go around the neighborhood on his

 giving some of the kids rides to show them how fast he could go on a well maintained scooter.

 Through a large window, we see the men come and go.
 Everyone has a story, some more tragic than others.
 Doub (Jonathan Smothers) is a Korean War veteran, Youngblood (Edward Neville Ewell) survived Vietnam.
 The youngest of the men, Youngblood, has a girlfriend, Rena (Jemier Jenkins), and a young son to support.